lbryio/lbry.com/content/faq/how-to-publish.md

 If you don't have LBRY yet, download it [here](/get).
 You can also publish files up to 500MB from the web at [lbry.tv](https://lbry.tv).

+**IMPORTANT NOTE: Only use appropriate tags when publishing content.
+Tag abuse and follow for follow / view for view type activity is prohibited and will not be tolerated.**

 ## How do I publish content?

 1. Click on the Account/LBC balance showing at the top right of the app.
 You will get a dropdown, select `Publish` from the menu.